Jayjtech/API/README.md

-#This is my API project
+# This is my API project

 Receiving data from one server to my own server
+# sub header
+Coming soon